 - It is possible to order directly from French manufacturers and suppliers, but shipping costs from France are extremely high.
 For special requests, you’re probably better off contacting Petanque America and seeing if they can special-order the specific boules that you are seeking.

-- eBay is generally not a good source for boules.
+- eBay is generally not a good source for boules, although it IS possible to find the occasional set of nice, used competition boules.
 It is very difficult to tell exactly what is being offered — in many cases the sellers themselves don’t know.
-Most boules that you find on eBay America are not certified competition quality.
-And remember that we recommend that you not purchase sets of two boules.
+Most boules that you find on eBay America are not certified competition boules.
+We recommend that you not purchase sets of two boules, or sets of three boules where the groove patterns aren’t all the same.
 Watch out for the seller location— French sellers sometimes have listings on eBay America, and shipping costs from France to the USA can be ruinous.

 - It’s fun to look for boules on eBay France.
 But be warned, shipping costs from France to the USA can be ruinous.
 Unless you’re made of money, you’re better off shopping first at Petanque America.